manuelgilm/random_walker_with_python/README.md

-# In this scrip can simulate a random walker with one or more "random walkers", to graphic is used matplotlib.
+# In this script can simulate a random walker with one or more "random walkers", to graphic is used matplotlib.

 ## Example of use

 Suppose you want simulate two random walkers for 1000 steps.
 You should run the next in your command line.

-`python main.py --walker 2 --steps 1000`
+`python main.py --walker 4 --steps 10000`

 ![random walker example](rw1.png "Random Walker")